 Keep Your Routine Simple and Gentle

 Your usual skincare routine might be relatively simple, but if at the first sight of a cystic pimple on your chin, your first reaction is to pull out an arsenal of washes, scrubs, toners, serums, and creams, take a step back.
 Ironically enough, your zit creams could be making your breakouts worse.
 As we touched on before, more is not necessarily better when it comes to fighting an acne breakout.
 When you overuse strong acne ingredients, you run the risk of damaging your skin's protective barrier.
-When the barrier is compromised, bacteria are able to enter and cause more breakouts.
+When the barrier is compromised, bacteria are able to enter and cause skin infections.
 So when it comes to treating chin acne, keep it simple and gentle and only apply what you really need: a gentle face wash, a lightweight moisturizer, an exfoliant, and a spot treatment.

 Try one of the exfoliants and spot treatments recommended above, and for a face wash, stick with a creamy cleanser like Vanicream Gentle Facial Cleanser ($9), which is mild enough for even the most sensitive skin types.
 A good moisturizer for oily, acne-prone skin can be hard to find, but we’ve found something that solves our blemish problem with this one from PCA.
 It contains Marigold flower oil, lemongrass extract, and cucumber fruit extract to calm any redness or irritation and vitamin A to get you the clear complexion you deserve.